peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 **Throws:**

-* <code>The</code> - CBOR object has an extremely deep level of nesting, including if the CBOR object is or has an array or map that includes itself.
+* <code>CBORException</code> - The CBOR object has an extremely deep level of nesting, including if the CBOR object is or has an array or map that includes itself.

 ### FromObject
     public static CBORObject FromObject​(com.upokecenter.numbers.EInteger bigintValue)